-For instance, your company may hold a certification from an industry standard organization.
+For instance, your company may hold a certification from an industry standards organization.
 If so, you must conduct an annual internal audit.
-The audit ensures you remain in compliance.
+The audit ensures that you remain in compliance.

-Part of your risk management solutions may include internal audits for quality assurance.
-For example, audits of products before you ship out to clients and customers.
+Part of your risk-management solutions may include internal audits for quality assurance.
+For example, audits of products before you ship them out to clients and customers.